trallnag/ansible-roles-depot/git_extras/README.md

 Sets up [Git Extras](https://github.com/tj/git-extras).

 Git Extras is installed with APT.

-Git Extras is not kept up to date.
+It is not kept up to date.